 As frequent POZ readers have surely figured out, the actors in this campaign are talking about Truvada as PrEP, or pre-exposure prophylaxis.
 It’s the daily pill that an HIV-negative person can take to prevent contracting the virus.

 Gilead Sciences, which manufactures Truvada, launched the campaign, aptly titled “I’m on the Pill,” this week to get the word out about the HIV prevention option.
 It’ll air on broadcast TV as well as other media platforms.
-You can watch the commercial here.

 The actors in the commercial represent communities at higher risk for HIV: men who have sex with men (MSM), Black women who have sex with men and transgender women (particularly those of color).

 “The goal of this new awareness campaign is to encourage more people to talk with a health care provider about their HIV risk and Truvada for PrEP as a potential HIV prevention option,” said Douglas M. Brooks, senior director for community engagement at Gilead in a press release about the new campaign.
 “By pairing education with scientific advances in HIV prevention, we hope to empower people with information and tools to have an informed discussion with their health care provider about their individual health.”